Last Updated May 12, 2020 | Archive

 You can add people to your Google Nest home, such as family members or roommates.
 Only invite people you trust because members of your home receive broad rights — they can add or remove devices, use and change existing device settings, link to other services in certain cases, and add or remove other members, including you.

 Remember that guests with physical access to your home may be able to access and interact with your device; for example, they might adjust your thermostat, view video displayed on your smart display, or even interact with mic and camera buttons on the device.
 If you prefer that guests not use your device, you may want to consider putting it away when you have guests in your home.

 Learn more about sharing devices:

 Yes, you can use both the Google Home app (Home app) and Nest app with your Google Account to manage the devices in your home.
 For certain features and Nest devices, such as the Nest Cam, you’ll need to use the Nest app.
-For certain other devices, such as the Google Home, you’ll need to use the Home app.
+For certain other devices, such as Google Nest Mini, you’ll need to use the Home app.